Amoco: World War II

 World War II followed this period of exploration; Indiana Standard participated in the war effort, discovering new means of refinement and even a way of producing TNT more quickly and easily.
 In addition, Indiana Standard significantly contributed to the aviation and land gasoline needed for the Allied armies.
 Also, during the war Indiana Standard created its chemical division, formed from the merger of the Pan American Chemicals Company and the Indoil Chemical Company.

 Post-war

 In the late 1940s, after World War II, Indiana Standard returned to focusing on domestic oil refinement and advancement.
 In 1947, Indiana Standard was the first company to drill off-shore, in the Gulf of Mexico, and in 1948, Stanolind Oil invented Hydrafrac, a hydraulic well fracturing process that increased oil production worldwide.
 Initially the Hydrafrac process was licensed exclusively to Halliburton.

-By 1952, Standard Oil of Indiana was ranked as the largest domestic oil company.
+By the early 1950s, Standard Oil of Indiana was ranked as the second-largest American oil company with annual gross sales of $1.5 billion.
 It had 12 refineries in the United States, marketed its products in 41 states, owned 12,000 mi of crude oil pipelines, 10,000 mi of trunk lines, and 1,700 mi of product pipelines.

+In October 1954, Standard Indiana opened its Mandan refinery in North Dakota under its American Oil Company subsidiary.

+Business expansion

+In the late 1950s and early 1960s, Indiana Standard began to diversify its assets.
+It again led the way with scientific and technological discoveries.
+Indiana Standard discovered PTA, a chemical for polyester fiber production.
+In 1968, following that discovery, Indiana Standard acquired the Avisun Corporation and Patchogue-Plymouth, forming the Amoco Fabrics and Fibers Company.
+By 1992, the company was trying to sell off its yarn factories in Alabama and Georgia.

+The company's Amoco Foam Products subsidiary made polystyrene cups, plates, carrying trays and other products.
+The division was sold to Tenneco in June 1996.